McDonnell Douglas DC-10 Moulds in 1:400 Scale

 The DC-10 in 1:400 Scale

-The DC-10 has been well represented in 1:400 scale - certainly much better represented than the Tristar.
-Unusually most of the moulds are actually of quite a high standard despite several of them being quite early renditions of 1:400 scale airliners.
-As of September 2020 just over 400 different model versions have been produced with nearly half using the Aeroclassics mould.
+The DC-10 has been well represented in 1:400 scale - certainly better represented than the Tristar.
+Unusually, most of the moulds are of quite a high standard, despite several of them being quite early renditions of 1:400 scale airliners.
+As of November 2024 about 428 different model versions have been produced with over half using the Aeroclassics mould.

-The DC-10-30 has been the most widely produced while the majority of the DC-10-10s use a series 30 mould.
+The DC-10-30 has been the most widely produced variant, while the majority of the DC-10-10s use a series 30 mould anyway.
 The DC-10-40 has been serviced better with its own mould variants capturing the bulging no 2 engine intake.

 As you can see there has been a lot of multi-brand usage of the same moulds, often to avoid licensing concerns.

-The DC-10-30 has been the most widely produced while the majority of the DC-10-10s use a series 30 mould.
+The DC-10-30 has been the most widely produced variant, while the majority of the DC-10-10s use a series 30 mould anyway.
 The DC-10-40 has been serviced better with its own mould variants capturing the bulging no 2 engine intake.

 As you can see there has been a lot of multi-brand usage of the same moulds, often to avoid licensing concerns.